-- ✓ The total financial size of each project shall range between EUR 250.000 and 750.000; - ✓ Eligible expenses from EU Members States are co-financed and reimbursed up to 75 %; - ✓ The duration of small-scale projects shall range between 12 and 18 months; - ✓ Small-scale projects shall involve from 3 to 6 partners from at least three different countries of the programme area.
+- ✓ The total financial size of each project shall range between EUR 250.000 and 750.000; - ✓ The indicative budget per partner for small-scale projects with smaller consortia should be around.
+EUR 80.000 for a project duration of 18 months.
+Deviations from this recommendation are possible, but have to be explained; - ✓ Eligible expenses from EU Members States are co-financed and reimbursed up to 75 %; - ✓ The duration of small-scale projects shall range between 12 and 18 months; - ✓ Small-scale projects shall involve from 3 to 6 partners from at least three different countries of the programme area.